WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 thresholds to retain more reads?

-2)  Look at the read pair filter statistics plot generated as part of fanc auto.
+2)  Look at the read pair filter statistics plot generated as part of `fanc auto`.
 How does this library compare to the one used in the first example?

 3)  Calculate cis-trans ratios on the 2mb (or 1mb) binned matrix.